Connect with us

 on

 What is civic science?
 The answer to this question always invites this important follow-up question: Please tell me more.
 For me, civic science is an umbrella term encompassing science communication, public engagement, science policy, science journalism, informal science, participatory science, and related practices [1–4] (see Figure 1).
 Across these domains, practitioners and scholars are creatively working to strengthen dialogue pathways between scientists, local communities, policymakers, and other stakeholders to address societal challenges through collaborative, community-centered approaches.
 Yet, as other have noted [5,6], the knowledge emerging within civic science fields is often siloed within its respective communities.
-Structural, cultural, and incentive-based barriers limit the exchange of insights between research and practice, making it hard for practitioners to benefit from research, for researchers to learn from practice, and for communities outside these spaces to follow developments across the field.
+Structural, cultural, and incentive-based barriers limit the exchange of insights between research and practice, making it hard for practitioners to benefit from research, for researchers to learn from practice, and for communities outside these spaces to learn about and participate in the solutions being generated across the field.

 Figure 1: Civic science is visualized as an umbrella term encompassing science communication (also public engagement with science, science policy, participatory (citizen/community) science, science journalism, and informal science education.

 This contributes to a persistent issue: the proliferation of civic science activities has not been matched by structures that support the ongoing translation of insights across the vast landscape.
 More than ever, there is a need for approaches that can chronicle, interpret, and make these practices visible in real time (see Figure 2), to help prevent the loss of learning that occurs when domains operate in isolation.
-Civic science journalism is proposed here as one such approach—an emerging practice that surfaces connections, supports mutual learning, and helps ensure that promising insights are not lost.
+Civic science solutions journalism is proposed here as one such approach—an emerging practice that surfaces the solutions at the intersections of science and society, supports mutual learning, and helps ensure that promising actionable insights are not lost.

 A visualization of the junction between research and practice spaces across civic science domains.
 Shown with dotted lines, "civic science journalism" is proposed as one approach within the translation space.
 The double arrows represent the various levels of activity within the different connective layers (e.g., conferences, journals, etc) within the translation space.

-So with that framing in mind, what then is civic science journalism?
+So with that framing in mind, what then is civic science solutions journalism?

 Well, I describe it as an emerging branch of the broader solutions journalism existing at the intersection of three areas—civic life, science, and journalism (see Figure 3).
-Grounded in ethnography, the practice offers a documentation of the developing landscape of scholarship and practice across the civic science landscape.
-In a nutshell, it’s about covering the practice of civic science, or stated another way, the civic nature of science.
+Grounded in ethnography, the practice offers a critical documentation of the developing landscape of scholarship and practice across civic science.
+In a nutshell, it’s about investigating the practice of civic science and the solutions being generated.

-Figure 3: A. Civic science journalism is visualized at the intersection of three areas — civic life, science, and journalism.
+Figure 3: A. Civic science solutions journalism is visualized at the intersection of three areas — civic life, science, and journalism.
 Diagram inspired from Levy et al., 2021.
-B. The practice of civic science journalism is visualized as covering the landscapes of research and practice within civic science progressing between dissemination and investigative layers.

-With that in mind, I believe civic science journalists would be motivated to unearth narratives and insights across the landscape, including science festivals, participatory science projects, science communication research, science policy work, and the broad spectrum of spaces where civic science practitioners are doing their work (see Figure 4).
-Civic science journalists would then examine the full range of activities from their conceptual stages to their execution.
+With that in mind, I believe civic science solutions journalists would be motivated to unearth insights across the landscape, including from science festivals, participatory science projects, science communication research, science policy work, and the broad spectrum of spaces where civic science practitioners work.
+Civic science solutions journalists would then examine the full range of activities from their conceptual stages to their execution.
 Their exploration might include covering the pathways in which artists and scientists are co-creating new knowledge, the impact of community citizen science projects, the launch of new science exhibits, the lessons learned from new research, exploring the experiences of practitioners that have gone unrecognized from conversations, dissecting the development of new civic science education initiatives, and so much more.

 The potential topics for exploration are as diverse as the ecosystem of civic science.
-Ultimately, civic science journalists will likely strive to illuminate and analyze the multidimensional activities within civic science and the new insights they generate.
+Ultimately, civic science solutions journalists will likely strive to illuminate and analyze the multidimensional activities within civic science and the new solutions they are generating.

-In summary, as all these efforts take root, civic science journalists have the potential to become an important resource for civic science.
-There is still a ton to figure out, but similar to the original 2018 imperative for civic science, I believe there is now a growing imperative for civic science journalism.
+In summary, civic science solutions journalists have the potential to serve as a critical connective tissue among scholars, practitioners, and local communities.
+There is still a ton to figure out, but similar to the original 2018 imperative for civic science, I believe there is now a growing imperative for civic science solutions journalism.

 Additional Reading

-1. Navigating the Future: Civic Science Career Roadmap.
-Civic Science Fellows https://civicsciencefellows.org/stories/navigating-the-future-civic-science-career-roadmap/ (2023).
+1. Navigating the Future: Civic Science Career Roadmap .
+Civic Science Fellows, 2023.

 Fanuel Muindi is a former neuroscientist turned civic science ethnographer.
 He is a professor of the practice in the Department of Communication Studies within the College of Arts, Media, and Design at Northeastern University, where he leads the Civic Science Media Lab.
 Dr. Muindi received his Bachelor’s degree in Biology and PhD in Organismal Biology from Morehouse College and Stanford University, respectively.
 He completed his postdoctoral training at MIT.